Originally written: November 1, 2013

 #LeadSafeMama

-Picture below: Vintage Leaded Crazy Daisy / Spring Blossom Green Pyrex Mixing Bowls.
-Click each of the images on this post to read more about these items.
+Picture below: Vintage Leaded Crazy Daisy/ Spring Blossom Green Pyrex mixing bowls.
+Click each of the images in this piece to read more about these items.
 Thank you!

 From my point of view a piggy bank is intended for children and should be regulated just as any other toy for children is regulated.
 While the child is not likely to get poisoned from something like this (because it is probably not going to chip, crack or craze with regular use since it is not a food-use item and not exposed to heating, cooking, etc.) the concern for me is when it breaks and that sort of thing.
 Also – from a manufacturing and social responsibility standpoint – Tiffany’s of all places should NOT be using lead in the manufacturing of items that are clearly designed for children.
 The level of lead found in this piece was beyond a “contaminant” level and was likely an additive to the glaze, and there are clearly lead-free glazes out there so there is no reason this should not be 100% lead-free. #endrant 😉